The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 What is the critical inner voice’s role in perfectionism?

 The critical inner voice serves as perfectionism’s internal enforcement mechanism, identifying every gap between performance and impossible standards and delivering it as a verdict on personal worth.
-Naming and challenging this inner critic is central to breaking the perfectionism cycle.
-This voice is not a reliable narrator of reality but a learned pattern that can be reshaped through structured neuroscience-based approaches.
+Naming and challenging this inner critic is central to breaking the cycle.
+The voice is not a reliable narrator of reality but a learned pattern that can be reshaped through structured neuroscience-based approaches.

 How can someone raise high-performing children without cultivating perfectionism?